FEATURED CREDIT CARDS

 What to look for

-• Low credit limit: A lower limit naturally prevents overspending and makes it easier to keep your credit utilization low.
+• Low credit limit: Helps prevent overspending and keeps utilization low.

-• Educational resources: Some card issuers offer tools and content designed to teach students about managing credit responsibly.
+• Educational resources: Tools and content to teach responsible credit management.

-• Rewards for student spending: Look for cards that offer rewards on common student expenses like groceries, dining, or streaming services.
+• Rewards for student spending: Points or cash back on groceries, dining, or subscriptions.

-• Pay on time, every time: This is the most critical habit to establish.
-On-time payments will build your payment history, the most influential factor in your credit score.
+• Pay on time: Establishes the most influential factor in your credit score.

 What to look for

-• High rewards on business categories: Look for cards that offer elevated rewards on common business expenses, such as office supplies, shipping, internet and advertising services, or travel.
+• High rewards on business categories: Office supplies, shipping, advertising, or travel.

-• Leverage employee spending: Use employee cards to track spending and earn rewards on every company purchase.
+• Leverage employee spending: Track spending and earn rewards on all purchases.

 What to look for

-• High rewards on travel: Look for cards that offer generous points or miles on travel purchases like flights, hotels, and rental cars.
+• High rewards on travel: Points or miles for flights, hotels, and rental cars.

-• Travel benefits: Many travel cards include perks such as airport lounge access, trip cancellation insurance, baggage delay coverage, and no foreign transaction fees.
+• Travel benefits: Lounge access, trip cancellation insurance, baggage coverage, and no foreign transaction fees.

-• Airline or hotel-specific perks: If you are loyal to a specific airline or hotel chain, a co-branded card can offer exclusive benefits like free checked bags or elite status.
+• Airline or hotel-specific perks: Co-branded cards offer exclusive benefits like free bags or elite status.

-• Time your application: Apply for a travel card before a major planned expense to earn a large sign-up bonus.
+• Time your application: Apply before major planned expenses to earn sign-up bonuses.

-Whether you're a student building a credit profile, a business owner managing expenses, or a frequent traveler chasing rewards, the right credit card can be an incredibly valuable tool.
-By first assessing your financial habits and then matching them to a card's specific features, you can make an informed decision that supports your goals.
-As you manage your card, always be aware of the costs, which can quickly negate the value of any rewards.
-For a deeper look at fees, read our guide on Understanding and Avoiding Common Credit Card Fees.
+Whether you’re a student building credit, a business owner managing expenses, or a frequent traveler chasing rewards, the right credit card is a powerful tool.
+Assess your spending habits and align them with the card’s features to make informed choices.
+Always monitor costs, which can erode rewards value.
+For more on fees, see Understanding and Avoiding Common Credit Card Fees.

 Related credit card topics